• Skip to primary navigation

 Coleslaw

-A blend of cabbage, carrots, grated red onion and mayonnaise – delicious with a plate of cold meats/cheese or in a sandwich or wrap!
+A blend of cabbage, carrots, grated red onion and mayonnaise – a delicious addition to a cold table, BBQ or sandwiches!

 Prep Time 10 minutes minutes